johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 Some games, typically complex RPGs, change the data on the disk as you progress through the game.
-Using save states in these games will invariably result in crashes, bugs, or the loss of your all your progress.
+Using save states in these games will invariably result in crashes, bugs, or the loss of all your progress.
 You _must_ only use the in-game save feature in such games!

 Games that lock you into using a single save slot always belong to this